Study Abroad

 More Details and to Apply

-Although the application deadline for Summer 2023 is February 1, 2023, please don't wait to explore this program.
-Space is limited to 12 students, who are admitted on a first-to-confirm basis.
-For more detailed information and to apply via the International Office, please click here.
+Although the application deadline for Summer 2026 is February 1, please don’t wait to explore and apply for this program.
+Space is limited to 12 students, who are admitted on a first-to-confirm basis, and as in prior years, this program will almost certainly max out early.
+For more detailed information and to apply via the International Office, please navigate to the Study Abroad webpage for the course.